-The computational domain is a rectangular area of ~57,850km2 encompassing the Neckar catchment of ~14,000km2.
+The computational domain is a rectangular area of \sim 57850 km2 encompassing the Neckar catchment of \sim 14000 km2.
 The domain is larger than the Neckar catchment in order to allow the atmospheric model to develop its own internal dynamics.
-COSMO is run on a 1.1km horizonal grid with 230x254 grid points, which includes a 4 grid point-wide outer frame zone where only the lateral boundary forcing is used without coupling to the CLM, as well as 50 vertical layers in hybrid coordinates (terrain following at the surface, flat in the stratosphere).
-COSMO is set up identical to the operational COSMO-DE setup of the German national weather service (Deutscher Wetterdienst, DWD), e.g., the deep convection parameterization is switched off because at the chosen grid resolution convection is enabled by the dynamical core (see Section 2.1).
-In COSMO-DE, the operational resolution is 2.8km, so that the approximation regarding deep convection is even more appropriate in our simulations.
-Similar choices were taken by Smith et al. (2015), who simulated precipitation events of roughly the same domain using nested WRF models, where the cumulus parameterization was switched off at horizontal resolutions of 900m and 300m.
-Lateral boundary forcing and constant fields (topography, land-mask etc.) are provided by the COSMO-DE analysis fields, which are downscaled to the 1.1km grid by linear interpolation.
-The lateral relaxation zone, which moderates the jump from the lateral driving fields to the inner model area, is set to 12km.
+COSMO is run on a 1.1 km horizonal grid with 230×254 grid points, which includes a four-grid-pointwide outer frame zone where only the lateral boundary forcing is used without coupling to the CLM, as well as 50 vertical layers in hybrid coordinates (terrain following at the surface, flat in the stratosphere).
+COSMO is set up identical to the operational COSMO-DE setup of the German national weather service (DWD); e.g., the deep convection parameterization is switched off because at the chosen grid resolution convection is enabled by the dynamical core (see Sect.
+2.1).
+In COSMO-DE, the operational resolution is 2.8 km, so that the approximation regarding deep convection is even more appropriate in our simulations.
+Similar choices were taken by Smith et al. (2015), who simulated precipitation events of roughly the same domain using nested WRF models, where the cumulus parameterization was switched off at horizontal resolutions of 900 and 300 m.
+Lateral boundary forcing and constant fields (topography, land mask, etc.) are provided by the COSMO-DE analysis fields, which are downscaled to the 1.1 km grid by linear interpolation.
+The lateral relaxation zone, which moderates the jump from the lateral driving fields to the inner model area, is set to 12 km.

-A software restriction (unfixable bug specific to the system we were running on) does not allow for cases with more than 4.2 million CLM columns as the model does not initialize properly and crashes; thus, currently a higher spatial resolution for CLM and ParFlow than 400 m cannot be used for the Neckar catchment on the used system.
-So, ParFlow and CLM use the same horizontal grid with a resolution of 400 m and 535x605 grid points.
-The vertical grid for both component models is partially the same, with CLM limited to 10 vertical layers up to a total depth of 3 m shared with ParFlow, which has in total

-50 vertical layers reaching down to 100m.
-COSMO runs with a 5sec timestep while CLM and Parflow run at 15min timesteps, which is also the coupling frequency.
+A software restriction (unfixable bug specific to the supercomputing system we were using for our simulation runs as described in the previous section) did not allow for cases with more than 4.2 million CLM columns, as the model did not initialize properly and crashed, implying that a higher spatial resolution for CLM and ParFlow than 400 m could not be achieved for the Neckar catchment on the used system.
+So, ParFlow and CLM use the same horizontal grid with a resolution of 400 m and 535×605 grid points.
+The vertical grid for both component models is partially the same, with CLM limited to 10 vertical layers up to a total depth of 3 m shared with ParFlow, which has in total 50 vertical layers reaching down to 100 m.
+COSMO runs with a 5 s time step, while CLM and ParFlow run at 15 min time steps, which is also the coupling frequency.